DataDog/integrations-extras/reboot_required/README.md

 ### Installation

 If you are using Agent v6.8+ follow the instructions below to install the Reboot Required check on your host.
-See our dedicated Agent guide for [installing community integrations][1] to install checks with the [Agent prior to version 6.8][2] or the [Docker Agent][3]: your `ddev` config with the `integrations-extras/` path:
+See the dedicated Agent guide for [installing community integrations][1] to install checks with the [Agent prior to version 6.8][2] or the [Docker Agent][3]: your `ddev` config with the `integrations-extras/` path:

 1. [Download and launch the Datadog Agent][4].
 2. Run the following command to install the integrations wheel with the Agent: